-Impa act on v chain alue Ranking Further topics Supply chain Within the company Product use References to guidelines GRI disclosures, NaDiVeG, SDG, UNGC Intensity of reporting Measures 14 Alternative drive systems PALFINGER aims to offer alternative drive systems (e.g. electric, hybrid).
+Impa act on v value Ranking Further topics Supply chain Within the company Product use References to guidelines GRI disclosures, NaDiVeG, SDG, UNGC Intensity of reporting Measures 14 Alternative drive systems PALFINGER aims to offer alternative drive systems (e.g. electric, hybrid).
 No GRI disclosures available SDG: 13.2 Qualitative description of product innovations 15 Effluents and wastes At PALFINGER sites, waste and potentially hazardous substances must be avoided, safely stored, and disposed of in an environmentally friendly manner or, if possible, reused.
 No GRI disclosures reported SDG: 12.4, 12.5 Presentation of waste cuttings rate and development of hazardous waste, description of the state of the art of electroplating and paint shops, description of product innovations Reduction of hazardous waste 16 Working conditions PALFINGER shall establish uniform minimum standards in order to guarantee globally applicable working conditions for its employees.
-This is designed to create safe and healthy jobs. (in) (in) (in) (in) (in) (in) (in) (in) GRI: 403-2, 412-1 NaDiVeG SDG: 3.8, 8.5, 10.2, 10.3, 10.4 UNGC: 1-6 Quantitative presentation of health and safety, human rights issues as well as qualitative description of working conditions Uniform global definition of accidents and uniform reporting 17 Environmentally friendly products PALFINGER products shall avoid noise and emissions during operation, be free of problematic substances (e.g. chromium (VI)), offer product variants with biodegradable hydraulic oil, and thus prevent potential risks to people and the environment.
-GRI: 305-1, 305-2, 305-3 NaDiVeG SDG: 12.2, 12.4, 12.5, 13.2, 13.3 UNGC: 7-9 Quantitative indicators and qualitative description of emissions, product innovations for quality enhancement, the state of the art of electroplating and paint shops as well as presentation of waste cuttings rate and development of hazardous waste Low impact product definition CO2 emissions in product use PALFINGER Lubricants 18 Overall performance PALFINGER aims to increasingly become a full-service provider for one-stop solutions. ۲ ۲ No GRI disclosures available Qualitative description of PALFINGER's overall performance PALdrive platform 19 Fair remuneration PALFINGER must offer fair remuneration regardless of age, gender, origin, and other diversity factors and must ensure local minimum wages. (in) (in) (in) (in) (in) (in) (in) (in) No GRI disclosures reported NaDiVeG SDG: 5.1, 10.4 Qualitative description of wage level Global salary increase process 20 Employee motivation PALFINGER aims to provide an environment that raises the motivational level of its employees.
+This is designed to create safe and healthy jobs. • GRI: 403-2, 412-1 • NaDiVeG • SDG: 3.8, 8.5, 10.2, 10.3, 10.4 • UNGC: 1-6 Quantitative presentation of health and safety, human rights issues as well as qualitative description of working conditions 17 Environmentally friendly products PALFINGER products shall avoid noise and emissions during operation, be free of problematic substances (e.g. chromium (VI)), offer product variants with biodegradable hydraulic oil, and thus prevent potential risks to people and the environment. • GRI: 305-1, 305-2, 305-3 • NaDiVeG • SDG: 12.2, 12.4, 12.5, 13.2, 13.3 • UNGC: 7-9 Quantitative indicators and qualitative description of emissions, product innovations for quality enhancement, the state of the art of electroplating and paint shops as well as presentation of waste cuttings rate and development of hazardous waste definition • CO 2 emissions in product use 18 Overall performance PALFINGER aims to increasingly become a full-service provider for one-stop solutions.
+No GRI disclosures available Qualitative description of PALFINGER's overall performance PALdrive platform 19 Fair remuneration PALFINGER must offer fair remuneration regardless of age, gender, origin, and other diversity factors and must ensure local minimum wages.
+No GRI disclosures reportedNaDiVeGSDG: 5.1, 10.4 Qualitative description of wage level Global salary increase process 20 Employee motivation PALFINGER aims to provide an environment that raises the motivational level of its employees.
 Innovative incentive systems, especially for agile teams, shall support this.
 No GRI disclosures available Qualitative description of employee motivation 21 Regional responsibility PALFINGER sites shall become actively involved at a regional level and must invest in public welfare (e.g. donations, sponsoring, development programs).
-Good relations must be maintained with local residents. (in) (in) (in) (in) (in) (in) (in) (in) • GRI: 203-2 • NaDiVeG Qualitative description of regional responsibility 22 Diversity and equal opportunity PALFINGER shall promote diversity and offer all employees the same opportunities - irrespective of age, gender, personal background and other diversity factors.
-Discrimination must be actively prevented. ۲ (in) (in) (in) (in) (in) (in) (in) (in) • GRI: 405-1, 406-1 • NaDiVeG • SDG: 5.1, 5.5, 10.2, 10.3 • UNGC: 3-6 Quantitative presentation of the proportion of women, generations, and incidents of discrimination, as well as qualitative description of diversity strategy, employees with disabilities, and initiatives Diversity plan Objectivity in the recruitment phase Diversity in talent and performance management
+Good relations must be maintained with local residents. • GRI: 203-2 • NaDiVeG Qualitative description of regional responsibility 22 Diversity and equal opportunity PALFINGER shall promote diversity and offer all employees the same opportunities - irrespective of age, gender, personal background and other diversity factors.
+Discrimination must be actively prevented.
+3 • GRI: 405-1, 406-1 • NaDiVeG • SDG: 5.1, 5.5, 10.2, 10.3 • UNGC: 3-6 Quantitative presentation of the proportion of women, generations, and incidents of discrimination, as well as qualitative description of diversity strategy, employees with disabilities, and initiatives Diversity plan Objectivity in the recruitment phase Diversity in talent and performance management